notothen/LBEG_documentation/Stacks/README.md

 ## Running Stacks on the full dataset
 4. Do the steps 16 and 17-B-(i).
 In order to align your samples on your reference genome with the *bwa mem* command on the VSC you can use a script looking like ```Example/scripts/alignment_bwa_trem.pbs```

+After the alignment you should have 1 bam file per sample.
+In the ```Example/alignments/``` folder the file is empty because it was to heavy.

 5. Do the steps 17-B-(ii) and (iii) of the protocol.

 6. As I explained above the *pstacks* command no longer exist.
 Hence, you cannot do the steps 17-B-(iv) to (vii) of the protocol.
 Instead you need to use the *gstacks* command like in the script ```Example/scripts/stacks_bwa_trem.pbs```.